 In the Customer area of your X-Cart store, in all the locations from which buyers can initiate checkout, the Amazon Pay add-on adds a Pay with Amazon button.

 Here's what it looks like:

 Add to cart pop-up (in the Add to Cart Popup add-on is enabled)

-Once the Amazon Pay button is clicked, a pop-up window titled “Amazon Pay: Sign In” is displayed asking the buyer for their Amazon Pay account email address and password:
+Once a customer clicks the Amazon Pay button, a pop-up window titled "Amazon Pay: Sign In" is displayed asking the buyer for their Amazon Pay account email address and password:

-After selecting a shipping address and a payment method from their account, the buyer selects a shipping method.
-X-Cart uses the information provided by the customer to calculate the shipping cost and taxes.
+After selecting a shipping address and a payment method from their account, the buyer chooses a shipping method.
+Next, X-Cart uses the information provided by the customer to calculate the shipping cost and taxes.
 Then the buyer places the order using the Place order button.
-This sends a payment request to Amazon.
+Finally, your online store sends a payment request to Amazon.

-After submitting the order, the buyer sees X-Cart’s standard order confirmation page (“Congratulations!
+After submitting the order, the buyer sees X-Cart's standard order confirmation page ("Congratulations!
 Your order has been placed.
-You will receive your order confirmation shortly”) displaying the order invoice with all the required information (The payment method displays as “Amazon Pay”).
+You will receive your order confirmation shortly"), displaying the order invoice with all the required information (The payment method is "Amazon Pay").

-How the order status is handled after order placement depends on the Amazon Pay add-on settings:
+The order status handling after order placement depends on the Amazon Pay add-on settings:

-If the Synchronous type of authorization request is used, the order status almost instantly becomes one of the following:
+If you use the Synchronous type of authorization request, the order status almost instantly becomes one of the following:

 "Authorized" (= successful authorization, possible in "Authorization then capture" capture mode);